 Section Number Description

-Maintenance 00 2000
+Maintenance 00

 Machine completion and equipment 05

 Engine 10

 Main gearbox and drive 14

 Clutch 18

 Transmission 21

 Four wheel drive system 23

 Front axle system 25

 Rear axle system 27

 Hydrostatic drive 29

 Implement power take-off 31

 Brakes and controls 33

-This Section covers the central parts of the hydraulic
+This Section covers the central parts of the hydraulic system.

-system.
 The components that are dedicated to a

-specific function are listed in the Chapter where all the

-Hydraulic systems 35 technical information for that function is included.
+Hydraulic systems 25 tochnical information for that function is included

-This Section covers the pneumatic system.
+30 This Section covers the preumatic system.
 The

-components that are dedicated to a specific function are

-listed in the Chapter where all the technical information
+components that are dedicated to a specific function are listed in the Chapter where all the technical information

 Pneumatic system 36 for that function is included.

 Hitches, drawbars and implement couplings 37

 Frames and ballasting 39

 Steering 41

 Wheels 44

 Steering clutches 46

 Tracks and track suspension 48

 Cab climate control 50

-The Section covers the central parts of the electrical, electronic, and lighting systems.
-The components that are dedicated to a specific function are listed in the Chapter where all the technical information for that

-Electrical systems 55 function is included.
+Electrical systems 55 The Section covers the central parts of the electrical, electronic, and lighting systems.
+The components that are dedicated to a specific function are listed in the Chapter where all the technical information for that function is included.

 Grape harvester shaking 56

 Attachments/headers 58

 Product feeding 60

 Metering system 61

 Pressing - Bale formation 62

 Chemical applicators 63

 Chopping 64

 Threshing 66

 Tying/Wrapping/Twisting 68

 Bale wagons 69

 Ejection 70

 Lubrication system 71

 Separation 72

 Residue handling 73

 Cleaning 74

 Soil preparation/Finishing 75

-• • •

-Secondary cleaning / Destemmer 76 77
+Secondary cleaning / Destemmer 76

-Seeding +
+Seeding 77

 Spraying 78

 Planting 79

-Crop storage / Unloading Front loader and bucket 80
+Crop storage / Unloading 80

-LEMONG INDOROR AND DUCKOT 82 1
+Front loader and bucket 82